-Jesus is the One who heals in the Holy Spirit through His love and compassion.
-In the Church, God's "Inn," we are healed through the Sacraments.
-Baptism gives us new life.
+Christ is the One who heals us in the Holy Spirit, through His love and compassion.
+In the Church, that is, God's "Inn," we are healed through the Holy Sacraments.
+Holy Baptism gives us new life.
 The Holy Unction oil is applied for the healing of soul and body and for the forgiveness of sins.
-The Holy Eucharist (Holy Communion) is true food and true drink, which restores us and gives us eternal life, as the Lord said (John 6:53-56).
-As the Fathers say, the Eucharist is "the medicine of immortality."
-God is compassionate and active, and He acts through the Church, whose members carry on God's charitable acts through their faith and practice.
+Holy Communion is true food and true drink that restores us and gives us eternal life.
+As the Church Fathers say, Holy Communion is "the medicine of immortality."

+God is compassionate and He acts through the Church.
+We are the Church, so we carry on God's charitable acts through our faith and practice.
 We become like Christ when we serve others.
 We provide for their material needs, and we protect the weak.
-We care for the poor and provide for their healing and restoration, of the body and of the soul.
+We care for people experiencing poverty and provide for their healing and restoration, of the body and of the soul.
 We love our neighbors by making ourselves close to others.
 The neighbor is the one who shows mercy and helps, as well as the one who receives mercy and help.

-To truly love God is to love all people.
+To truly love God is to love all people, even enemies, no matter how different they might be from us.
 To imitate Christ is to go to others, bandage their wounds, pour wine and oil on them, and carry their burdens.
 This means showing kindness and caring for those in need, whoever they may be.
 It means removing cultural, racial, gender, and religious barriers to reach out to others and provide healing when needed.
-In this way, we imitate Jesus Christ.
+In this way, we imitate Christ.
+In the Church, we are healed.
 He shows mercy to us because of His goodness, while we show mercy to one another because of God's goodness given to us.
-He has compassion on us so that we may enjoy Him thoroughly, while we have compassion on another so that we may thoroughly enjoy Him.
+He has compassion for us so that we may enjoy Him thoroughly, while we have compassion for others so we can become like Him.
+This is the answer to the most important question.
 This is the inheritance of eternal life.